SteveCossy/IPtools/pingTraceExampleNotes.md

 # Installation for pingTrace utility

-### Note that this utility will not work from the boarder router.
+### Note that this utility will not work from the border router.

 Follow install instructions from file: https://github.com/SteveCossy/IPtools/blob/master/pingTraceAll.sh The output should look very close to this example: